2019 Summer Reading and Activities Programs

 Toddler Story Time

-Toddler Story Time is open to children aged birth to 5 years old.
-Come join us for a variety of stories, songs and dancing for all preschool-aged children.
-Toddler Story Time is the children’s area of the library every Thursday morning at 9 a.m.
+Toddler Story Time is open to children aged birth to 5 years of age.
+Come join us for a variety of stories, songs, and dance for all pre-school aged children.
+Toddler Story Time in the children’s area of the library every Thursday morning at 9 a.m.

 This adult preparation class is open to both youth and adults.
 Roberta Bliss, a local author and teacher, will be hosting a class to introduce and refine basic skills youth and adults will need throughout their lives.

 Lessons include resume building, interview techniques, basic finances, vehicle diagnosis, home upkeep, easy home cooking and insight about military lifestyle.
 Adulting 101 will be held in the children’s area of the library on Wednesday, July 31 at 10 a.m.